-Here’s whether having too many items on your desktop slows down your computer:
+Here’s everything about having too many items on your desktop slowing down your computer:

 For the most part, having a bunch of items on your desktop will not impact your computer’s performance.